 Provide For Your Child And Protect Your Finances

-As your attorney, I can help you understand what is reasonable and what is not so that you can provide for your child’s material needs while ensuring that the child’s other parent contributes his or her fair share to the child’s needs as well.
+As your attorneys, we can help you understand what is reasonable and what is not so that you can provide for your child’s material needs while ensuring that the child’s other parent contributes his or her fair share to the child’s needs as well.

-Each family is unique, but in every case, I will work aggressively to help you assert your and your child’s interests.
+Each family is unique, but in every case, we will work aggressively to help you assert your and your child’s interests.

 Support In Establishing And Enforcing Child Support Payments